-- ATI ® (Assessment Technologies Institute) contains programs and resources designed to enhance student academic, NCLEX success and your career in nursing! - The very comprehensive program offers multiple assessment (tests) and remediation activities.
+- ATI ® (Assessment Technologies Institute) is a comprehensive review program designed to enhance student academic and NCLEX success. - ATI is administered throughout the GHSON curriculum. - The comprehensive program offers multiple assessment (tests) and remediation activities online.
 These include assessment Indicators for academic success, critical thinking and learning styles.
-Also available online are tutorials, practice testing, and proctored testing over the major content areas in nursing.
-The ATI tools, in conjunction with our nursing program content, assist students to prepare more efficiently, as well as increase confidence and familiarity with nursing content, test taking, NCLEX preparation and your professional career. - Data from student testing and remediation can be used for program's quality improvement and outcome evaluation. - ATI information and orientation resources can be accessed online, refer to the tutorial on the ATI website. - It is highly recommended that every student spends time navigating these valuable orientation resources.
+Also available online are tutorials, online practice assessments, review modules, eBooks and proctored assessments over the major content areas in nursing. - The ATI tools, in conjunction with our nursing program content, assist students to prepare more efficiently, as well as increase confidence and familiarity with nursing content, test taking, NCLEX preparation and future professional career. - Data from student testing and remediation can be used for program's quality improvement and outcome evaluation.
+Instructors have online access to how the student is accessing (time spent in ATI programs) and performing (scores on each ATI modules/assessments). - Research has demonstrated a strong correlation between first-time NCLEX pass rates and the use of ATI proctored assessments. - ATI information and orientation resources can be accessed online through the My ATI tab.
+It is highly recommended that every student spends time navigating these valuable orientation resources. - Students may be required to provide documentation of completion of ATI assessments/modules.
+To provide documentation of completion, click on the "Results" tab.
+In addition, submission of remediation may also be required per course (see syllabus for details).